Austria, Switzerland and Germany (ASG) Travelling Fellowship

-BOA members are invited to apply for the 2020 ASG Travelling Fellowship.
+BOA members were invited to apply for the 2020 ASG Travelling Fellowship.
 The Fellowship promotes international travel for the exchange of medical ideas with a tour of Austria, Switzerland and Germany together with Fellows from the American and Canadian Orthopaedic Association.
-The tour will take place in Spring 2024 over 4 weeks (likely to be 1st-28th April 2024, subject to confirmation)
+The tour was due to take place in Spring 2024 over 4 weeks (likely to be 1st-28th April 2024, subject to confirmation)

 History of the ASG Fellowship:

 The ASG Fellowship was introduced in 1978 by the Orthopaedic Associations of Austria, Germany and Switzerland to provide an opportunity for orthopaedic surgeons from those three countries to visit North America in order to forge closer international relations.
 In 1981, the American Orthopaedic Association founded a reciprocal tour enabling US surgeons to visit those three countries.
 Over time, Canadian and British Fellows have been included in this tour.

-The Fellow selected will visit orthopaedic institutions throughout Austria, Switzerland and Germany during a three to four week starting the 5th April to 3rd May 2020.
+The Fellow selected will visit orthopaedic institutions throughout Austria, Switzerland and Germany during a three to four week period.

 All applicants should ensure that they are available to travel for the duration of the tour and the preliminary programme is available here.